-When we think of Thanksgiving, we usually think of its origins as a big feast.
+When we think of Thanksgiving, we usually think of a big feast.
 But how did it become a national holiday?
 It’s largely thanks to Sarah Hale.
 This tribute tells of the work she put in to create this special time for all of us.

 Giving Thanks: A Native American Good Morning Message by Chief Jake Swamp (Author), Erwin Printup (Illustrator), Jr. (Illustrator)

 This beautiful message is often spoken at Iroquois ceremonial gatherings, and adapted for children.
 A Thanksgiving must read.
 We like to read this before starting our Thanksgiving meal.